kocurvik/DeepAFMReconstruction/README.md

 You can use the `-m` option to run manual alignment of left-to-right and right-to-left scans if the simple MSE method does not work.
 If you do this you will need to manually align the images.
 You can use the keyboard controls: t and v control contrast, k and s control the offset, c continues to next image and saves offset.

 This should create a json file which can be used in the validation script (as discussed above).
-### Running on gwy files
- You can also run the model on individual gwy files.

-    python run_on_gwy.py /path/to/model.pth /path/to/gwy/file.gwy
-You can also use the `-m` option to perform manual offset selection.

-The script expects two channels calles `Topo[>]` and `Topo[<]` including metadata about the scanning direction.
-If you have a different structure of gwy files feel free to edit the script to suit your format.
-The resulting reconstruction will be save to `/path/to/gwy/file_reconstructed.gwy` as a new `ResUnet Reconstruction` channel.